ndjinga/SOLVERLAB/README.md

 **Launching SOLVERLAB graphic interface from a terminal**
 If you are not in a SALOME console you first need to load the SOLVERLAB environment in your terminal using the command
  * source `/path/to//SOLVERLAB_install/env_SOLVERLAB.sh`
 Then to use the Graphical User Interface of SOLVERLAB, simply type in your terminal
 - `python3 $SOLVERLABGUI -g`

 **Running C++ scripts**
 If performance or parallelism is an issue for your simulations and python is too slow for your needs, you can link your C++ or Fortran code with SOLVERLAB librairies :
  * C++ libraries path: `export LD_LIBRARY_PATH=/path/to/SOLVERLAB_install/lib`
  * To know how to include the right libraries for compilation, see the makefiles of the examples.
-They include the list ` -lmedC -lmedloader -lmedcoupling -lbase -lmesh -llinearsolver` plus mpi if you are using a parallel version of SOLVERLAB.
+They include the list ` -lmedC -lmedloader -lmedcoupling -lbase -lmesh -llinearsolver` plus `-lmpi` if you are using a parallel version of SOLVERLAB.

 **SOLVERLAB environment variables**
 The SOLVERLAB environment variables consist in :